 Econalysis® Consulting also provides regulatory economics consulting services in such public policy areas as environmental protection, health and safety, antitrust, energy, and other regulated services and markets.

 Dennis M. Giuffré, founder Econalysis® Consulting, offers specialized economics consulting and expert services, and has engaged such services over a broad and diverse array of industries and markets, since 1978.
 Projects have included the analysis of economic damages in business, and in personal, scenarios in which a trial is not contemplated.

 Mr. Giuffré's experience includes analysis of losses of property, business profitability, and personal losses due to natural disasters, identification and analysis of means to offset pollutant emissions in a designated non-attainment area, profitability analysis of a new grassroots electric power plant, the impact of relaxation of pollutant standards, market research of Oil Country Tubular Goods, evaluation of proposed business ventures in various markets, and other engagements.

 HP Accounting Services, Inc. is a leading provider of interim and outsourced Financial Management for tech and other companies.
-A CPA and business valuation firm, they support their clients’ compliance with the IRC 409A and SFAS 123(R) rules, intangible asset valuation, as well as issues involving litigation.
+A CPA and business valuation firm, they support their clients’ compliance with the IRC 409A and SFAS 123(R) rules, intangible asset valuation, as well as issues involving damage calculations, expert witness services in litigation.